pkolaczk/pkolaczk.github.io/_posts/2020-08-24-disk-parallelism.md

     <span class="caption"> Fig.1: Time to fetch metadata of ~1.5 million file entries on an SSD</span>
 </div>

 In the next stage, the files matching by size are compared by hashes of their initial 4 kB block.
-This involves a lot of random I/O – for each file, it opens it, reads first 4 kB of data, computes its hash and closes the file, then moves to the next file.
+This involves a lot of random I/O as well – for each file, `fclones` opens it, reads the first 4 kB of data, computes the hash and closes the file, then moves to the next file.
-SSDs are great at random I/O, and high parallelism level leads to big wins here as well (Fig. 2).
+SSDs are great at random I/O, and high parallelism level leads to big wins here as well (Fig.&nbsp;2).
 It was surprising to me that even 64 threads, which are far more than the number of CPU cores (4 physical, 8 virtual), still improved the performance.
 I guess that with requests of such a small size to such a fast storage, you need to submit really many of them to keep the SSD busy.